Table of Contents

 ⚠️IMPORTANT

-• Ensure that your TV has the CEC enabled.
+- Ensure that your TV has the CEC enabled.

-• Note: This feature may use a different name depending on the manufacturer of your TV.
+- Note: This feature may use a different name depending on the manufacturer of your TV.
 Please visit their website for specific names or unique brand instructions.

 Running the 1st test

 Connect your TV via HDMI cable with the Yodeck player.
 Try visual contact with your TV screen and follow the actions below.
-Assuming that your TV is on, try to turn it off using the Actions button in the monitor details screen:
+Assuming that your TV is on, try to turn it off using the Actions button in the screen details screen:

-Try to turn on your monitor again.
+Try to turn on your Screen again.

 If your TV is not responding to the two aforementioned commands, your TV is probably not supporting a CEC client, and therefore, your TV cannot be turned off and on by the player.